 - Press release writing and distribution -> Have a well-maintained database of 100 journalists and industry publishers.

 Don’t worry if you can’t come up with an example for every skill.
 The idea is to highlight a few successes that are directly relevant to the job posting.
+For instance, you can cherry-pick some success stories in social media marketing or general marketing too.

 Executive Career Coach